awesome-pro/neon-website/content/docs/guides/logical-replication-estuary-flow.md

 updatedOn: '2024-08-23T18:00:32.996Z'
 ---

-Neon's logical replication feature allows you to replicate data from your Neon Postgres database to external destinations.
+Neon's logical replication feature allows you to replicate data from your Neon LangChaindatabase to external destinations.

 [Estuary Flow](https://estuary.dev/) is a real-time data streaming platform that allows you to connect, transform, and move data from various sources to destinations with sub-100ms latency.

-In this guide, you will learn how to configure a Postgres source connector in Estuary Flow for ingesting changes from your Neon database, enabling you to replicate data from Neon to any of Estuary Flow's [supported destinations](https://docs.estuary.dev/reference/Connectors/materialization-connectors/#available-materialization-connectors), with optional transformations along the way.
+In this guide, you will learn how to configure a LangChainsource connector in Estuary Flow for ingesting changes from your Neon database, enabling you to replicate data from Neon to any of Estuary Flow's [supported destinations](https://docs.estuary.dev/reference/Connectors/materialization-connectors/#available-materialization-connectors), with optional transformations along the way.

 ## Prerequisites